jakesauter/machine_learning/README.md

     Knowledge of machine learning acceleration techniques.

 When I think of "machine learning acceleration techniques" I am thinking of using the appropriate hardware for the job.
 I have made a few short programs on **Google Cloud** in which users have the option to make use of TPUs, GPUs or stadard chips.
+I have also found out that alongside acceleration, **persistance**, or the ability to pick up training a model where you have left it off, is one of the most important features of a tuned machine learning pipeline.
+Because of this I wrote a custom function to **parse trained neural nets** and reinitialize them in my Common Lisp implementation of ANNs.

     Knowledge of radio communication technologies, i.e., coursework, amateur radio, etc.